ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 Notice how spacing, font size and color are defined using the Theme object.
 In this way it's not needed to hardcode nothing, and I will be sure that my app will scale good on different device, and text will be easy to read on any ambiance users will choose.

-The Ambiance is a sort of "theme" in Sailfish but it also change the looks of every application, making those to match the colors/backgrounds etc. of the selected one.
+The Ambiances is a sort of "theme" in Sailfish but it also change the looks of every application, making those to match the colors/backgrounds etc. of the selected one.